diegoalexespi/diegoalexespi.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a 4th year MD-PhD candidate in the laboratory of Amit Bar-Or, MD at the Perelman School of Medicine at the University of Pennsylvania.
-I am currently a memeber of the Immunology Graduate Group, and my interests lie in investigating multiple sclerosis and the immune system both through leveraging and developing systems biology approaches.
+I am an MD-PhD student at the Perelman School of Medicine at the University of Pennsylvania (expected graduation 2025).
+I am currently a memeber of Amit Bar-Or's lab, and my interests are in investigating the immune mechanisms of neuroinflammatory disorders in children, including multiple sclerosis.